Prashanth12129/Assignment/README.md

 Project: Maven

+Use Case:

+1. Relase date of the Movie & Origin Of the Country Needs to extract from the Imdb & Wiki & compare the data & test should fail if the data is not matching.

-Steps to Execute the test
+Steps to Execute the test:

-1.Run the testng.xml file
+1.Download the Project & Import import into the Eclipse 2.Run the testng.xml file